Skip to main content

 • Check if you have hidden issues that are legitimate accessibility issues.
 If so, consider unhiding them.

-• Check if you have unhided an issue which was hidden earlier.
+• Check whether you unhid an issue that was hidden earlier.
 Double-check whether such issues need to be hidden.

 Page failure